valensupport/valensupport.github.io/pages/web_services.md

 `https://insureright.valen.com/solutions/insureright/scoring/12345?format=pdf`

-In the first example the **solution** is InsureRight, which is our workers' compensation.
+In the first example the **solution** is InsureRight, which is our workers' compensation model.
 In this case we are making a Predict Pulse report retrieval submission, which requires the ‘reportID’ or ‘scoreID’ be sent to the production system.

 ##### Request Data